-to manage your scores and it have been better the grading period to see how you did?
+to manage your scores and it have been better the grading period

 The more your employee can self-discover his or her performance results and make corrections as needed without your intervention, the more reliable and motivated they will become.
 (Naturally, you need to be aware of the ongoing production because you are ultimately responsible for the business unit and need to step in before disaster occurs.
 However, as long as the performance is above minimum standards, we recommend you not look over the shoulder of the employee unless it is to praise them.)